milenoss/mod-3-code-challenge/README.md

 ## Part Two - The DOM

-6. Create a function in `index.js` called 'renderCommentList'.
-This function should add an event handler to the form so that when the form submits, we create a new comment and render it out in the comments list.
-The comments list should render inside of the div with an id of `comment-list`
+6. In index.js, add the needed code so that when we submit the form, a new comment text should appear in the div with the id of "comments".
+You may use the code that you wrote for part one but this is not a requirement.
+Get it to work.